peristron/signalfoundry_v2/README.md

 ### Excel results look wrong

 Confirm that the correct text column was selected.
 For multi-column spreadsheets, avoid relying on the first column unless it is definitely the intended text field.

+### CSV batch results look wrong

+Batch scan mode may use the first detected CSV column as a safe default.
+For multi-column CSVs, scan the file individually and select the intended text column or columns.

+### Transcript word clouds show square or rectangle artifacts

+This usually indicates an encoding issue or control characters in the source text.
+Current versions detect common UTF-16 transcript exports and remove non-printing control characters before tokenization.
+If artifacts persist, confirm the source file is a text-based transcript and not a binary or malformed export.

+### Speaker exclusion did not remove the expected text

+Check whether the transcript labels match exactly.
+Exact matching is the default.
+For broader matching, enable partial speaker matching, but review the pre-scan preview first because partial matching can exclude many more rows.

+### Too many rows are being excluded

+Partial speaker matching may be too broad.
+Turn it off and use exact speaker labels from the detected speaker list.

+### Maturity results look sparse or misleading

+Confirm that the selected maturity persona matches the corpus.
+A generic report, a technical transcript, and a client coaching session may produce very different maturity signal density.
+Start by verifying the word cloud and frequency tables before interpreting maturity scores.

 ### The graph is unreadable